 Next, set your oven at 350 F. Place the ribs in a single layer baking dish, cover them in aluminum foil, and place them in the oven.
 Bake them for one and a half hours to two hours, depending on how well you like your meat done.
 The internal temperature of the ribs should be at least 145 F.

-Uncover the ribs, turn them over using tongs and season the side of the pork now facing up.
+During the last 10 minutes of cooking, add the rest of the marinade to the ribs.
+Discard the aluminum foil, turn the meat over using tongs and season the side of the pork that is now facing up.

 Remove the pork ribs from the oven and test the internal temperature with a meat thermometer, which should read 145 F or more.
 Let them rest for about five minutes before serving and enjoy!